barjin/pw-web/design.md

 In this part, I elaborate on the design of the application.

 ## Backend
-- The backend server part of the application has no GUI (runs in CLI mode only).
-It should be implemented in *[Node.js](https://nodejs.org/)*, which is particularly useful in this case for its native integration of *Playwright*.
+- The backend server part of the application has no <abbr title="Graphical User Interface">GUI</abbr> (runs in <abbr title="Command Line Interface">CLI</abbr> mode only).
+It should be implemented in [Node.js](https://nodejs.org/), which is particularly useful in this case for its native integration of *Playwright*.
-- Server should offer connection over both HTTP (to serve the webpage with UI) and WebSockets/WebRTC (to communicate with the client -and stream the Playwright environment- during the recording session)
+- Server should offer connection over both HTTP (to serve the webpage with UI) and [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) and [WebRTC](https://webrtc.org/) (to communicate with the client and stream the Playwright environment during the recording session).
+    - For the realtime video streaming, some HTTP-based protocols (namely [DASH](https://dashif.org/) and [HLS](https://tools.ietf.org/html/rfc8216)) also went into consideration. *WebRTC* is still seen as a more suitable option as both HTTP-based protocols are still (as of April 2021) prone to latency problems.
+    - The client - server communication (sending commands during the recording session) could be also implemented using HTTP, for example using REST-like API.
+In this case, *WebSockets* seem as a better option, mostly for the smaller overhead and possibility of bidirectional communication.

 ## Frontend
 The front-end application should be written using *[React.js](https://reactjs.org/)* as it allows for quick development and scalability.